hchapman/hchapman.github.io/classes/f2017-369/exams/1-topics.md

 ## Exam 1 Topics

+Exam 1 will be on Wednesday, October 4 in our normal classroom.
+No calculators or textbooks will be allowed.
+You are, however, allowed to bring **one page of notes (front and back)** of your own creation to reference.

 In addition to the review problems listed below, also do review the homework.
 This is not guaranteed to be an absolute list of all topics covered so far, but I hope it may help you to guide your study.